Lydia02/alu_regex_hackathon_group1/README.md

 ## Getting Started

-This section guides you through setting up the project locally for development and testing purposes.
+This segment guides you through setting up the project locally for development and testing purposes.

 ### Prerequisites